X (Twitter)

 You may also like: 25 Places to Find the Best Sublets in Williamsburg, Brooklyn

-Utilities and Transportation Expenses in NYC
+Utilities & transportation expenses in NYC

 In addition to housing, utilities, and transportation also contribute to the high cost of living in NYC.